JesCodeMar/recipesite/README.md

 # recipesite
-A simple html site for cooking recipes
+A simple html site for cooking recipes as part of the ODIN Project.